 It’s not super complicated.
 Good materials + fair production are the things that we can check for on a garment’s label.
 A lot of companies also have processes in place to reduce waste: clothing patterns that tesselate (fit together without gaps), solar powered factories (DL1961 Denim, USA), waterless dye processes (Triarchy jeans, USA), or they accept the clothing at the end of it’s useful life (For Days tees, USA).

 The last step, Care & Feeding, is up to us!
 Depending on the garment, about half of its carbon footprint comes from growing the fiber, harvesting it, making the fiber, sewing the tee shirt, and trucking it to you.
 The rest - washing it, mending it, and eventually donating or disposing of it - is in your hands, and what you do makes a difference!
+Also, check out some sustainable & ethical accessory options I personally picked just for you.

 Natural fibers like hemp, linen, organic cotton, bamboo, silk/peace silk, wool, tencel/lyocell, viscose and rayon will naturally biodegrade over time.